wanghaisheng/prince_collection_astro/src/content/blog/resources-for-writers.md

 * First, name all your article images **before** uploading them to the CMS.
 * This keeps the image library clean and organized, and prevents rogue images with names like IMG_32459875 that are impossible to keep track of.
-* use a convention like the following: **article-name-1.jpeg** i.e. waldorf-astoria-cabo-san-lucas-1.jpeg, waldorf-astoria-cabo-san-lucas-2.jpeg
+* use a convention like the following: **article-name-1.jpeg** i.e. waldorf-astoria-cabo-san-lucas-1.jpeg, waldorf-astoria-cabo-san-lucas-2.jpeg, etc.
-* this allows you to search images in the media folder for ease of selection throughout the writing process
+* this allows you to search images in the media folder for ease of selection throughout the writing process and add or experiment with image combinations easily using numbers rather than having to copy a whole new image path.
-* Add/upload ONLY images you actually use.
-This keeps the site payload as small and efficient as possible.
+* **Only add/upload images you actually use.** This keeps the media folder organized, and the overall site payload as small and efficient as possible.

 ### Uploading images